-Intereach is an Early Childhood Partner delivering The early childhood approach (formerly Early Childhood Early Intervention) to assist children younger than 7 who may have a developmental delay or disability, and their families/carers.
+Intereach is an Early Childhood Partner delivering The Early Childhood Approach (formerly Early Childhood Early Intervention) to assist children younger than nine years old who may have a developmental delay or disability, and their families/carers.
 The approach supports children and their families in developing the skills they need to participate in daily activities and achieve the best possible outcomes throughout their lives.

 For the latest information about the NDIS, please visit ndis.gov.au

 The early childhood approach provides families with Early Connections, including information about the supports and services available in their local community to help their child achieve their goals.
 The type of support provided is about what is best for the child and family.
 This might include:

 - Information and linkages to help the family access supports and services available in their local community;

 - Short-term early intervention supports if this is the best way to support the child (short-term early interventions is now known as Early Supports);

 - Building the family’s capacity and confidence to support their child; and

 - Where the child may require longer-term early childhood intervention supports, help to request access to the NDIS (the scheme).